SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 In light of this vulnerability, many of the standard use cases for ZKPs in VCs are examples of anti-patterns for privacy protection.
 This is because these standard use cases assume a presentation context that is under the control of the verifier, which means a smart verifier can restructure that context to statistically guarantee correlation and defeat the ZKP.

-Correctly understood, selective disclosure is a form of k-anonymity style de-identification performed by the presenter.
-Unfortunately,  such disclosure is not performed with any statistical insight into the ability of the verifier to re-identify the selectively disclosed attributes given the contextual attributes that are also disclosed (inadvertently) at the time of presentation and under the control of the verifier.
+Correctly understood, selective disclosure is a naive form of k-anonymity style de-identification performed by the presenter.
+Unfortunately,such disclosure is not performed with any statistical insight (hence naive) into the ability of the verifier to re-identify the selectively disclosed attributes given the contextual attributes that are also disclosed (inadvertently) at the time of presentation and under the control of the verifier.

 ### Relationship Discovery Protocols